Dauntsay History, Family Crest & Coats of Arms

-Norman Conquest brought to England in 1066.
+Dauntsay is one of the thousands of new names that the Norman Conquest brought to England in 1066.
 The Dauntsay family lived in Wiltshire.
 The family was originally from Anizy, in Calvados, Normandy, and it is from this location that their surname derives.
-The name would have stood D'Anizy, which means from Anizy.
-CITATION[CLOSE]
+The name would have stood as D'Anizy, which means from Anizy.

 Early Origins of the Dauntsay family

 The surname Dauntsay was first found in Wiltshire where Richard de Dauntesye was one of the first records of the name as listed in the Hundredorum Rolls of 1273.
 The same rolls listed Peter de Dauntesy in Berkshire.

 West Lavington in Wiltshire "was for many generations the property of the Dauntsey family, of whom William Dauntsey, a younger son, was alderman of London in 1542."
 He would later found and endow an almshouse, and a grammar school there.
 The church contains the sepulchral chapel of the Dauntsey family.
 Through marriage the property passed to the Danvers family.

 Early History of the Dauntsay family

 This web page shows only a small excerpt of our Dauntsay research.
 Another 156 words (11 lines of text) covering the years 1242, 1348, 1349, 1632, 1542, 1663 and 1660 are included under the topic Early Dauntsay History in all our PDF Extended History products and printed products wherever possible.